samratabduljalil/Bengali-Document-Layout-Analysis-Challenge---BaDLAD/README.md

 ## 🚀 Installation & Usage

-To keep this repository simple, **all installation commands and training scripts are included directly inside the Jupyter Notebook (`abc-bhashamul final version.ipynb`)**.
+To keep this repository simple, **all installation commands and training scripts are included directly inside the Jupyter Notebook (`Bengali Document Layout Analysis.ipynb`)**.

 👉 Open the notebook and follow the step-by-step instructions for: